-6.5.1 Telluric Standards - IFS
+6.5.1 IFS - telluric standards

 Telluric standard stars for IFS observations must be requested by the user if required as these will not be obtained automatically as a part of the observatory's calibration plan.
 If a telluric standard star is required then the time taken must be included in the total time request in the proposal.
 Finding a suitable telluric star is not required at Phase 1.
 Instead, it can be assumed that each observation of a telluric standard will take twelve minutes: six minutes for the telescope preset, one minute for the noAO acquisition, and five minutes for integration and associated overheads.
+If an AO acquisition is required, add an additional five minutes.
 This estimate should be appropriately increased if the standard has to be observed with multiple grating settings.
-At Phase 2 the telluric standard should be identified and included in a concatenation with the science target using the ERIS\ifs\cal\StandardStar template.
+At Phase 2 the telluric standard should be identified and included in a concatenation with the science target using the ERIS_ifs_cal_StandardStar template.